proofgeist/generator/README.md

 **You'll need the [BaseElements Plugin](http://www.goya.com.au/baseelements/plugin) to even do the build step**

 * Download or clone or this repository.
-* Launch the "build.fmp12" file.
-* Press "Build"

-The newly prepped file will be in '/dist'
+* The prepped and current version is in the "dist" folder

+The development version is in the "source" directory

 ### Videos